-A. There are no laws against reusing a plot.
+A. There are no laws against reusing a plot, but there is the right of sepulchre, or "right to undisturbed repose" in the US.
 In many countries, graves are routinely "rented" and refilled at a later date, often removing the bones to an ossuary.
-Green burial cemeteries have the ability to reuse ground space in the future if desired.
+Green burial cemeteries may have the ability to reuse ground space in the future.